Wesenheit/pdm-hpc/README.md

 External dependency validation failed:
   - numpy: not found in system Python
 ```
+> [!NOTE]
+> Plugin uses the interpreter specified in the initial
+> config to look for the dependencies.

-Now we can load a module enviromental file that provides us with `numpy 1.26.4`.
+Now we can load a module  that provides us with `numpy 1.26.4`.
 Now when we run
 we will get
 ```
 >>> numpy: